USING YOUR NEW THERAPY BALLS

 BONUS EXERCISE: ROLLING BALL MASSAGES

-Place a therapy ball on a table and roll your hand over it, applying pressure to the palm and fingers as you go.
+Place the therapy ball on a table and roll your hand over it, applying pressure to your palm and fingers as you go.

 Continue for several minutes, focusing on any areas of tension or discomfort.